How to conduct refined mouse handling

 Cupping: No additional equipment is required, but habituation is essential.
 Best for more experienced handlers, outbred or older mice, habituated mice, pups and young weanlings, mice with delicate implants, and large mice that can’t fit in tunnels.

-*Different strains may also be better suited for tunnel handling vs. cupping
+*Different strains may also be better suited for tunnel handling vs. cupping vs. hut handling.

-How to tunnel handle
+How to Tunnel Handle

 1. Hold the tunnel by the middle and place it by the cage wall.